bitcoin/bitcoin/doc/descriptors.md

 - `importdescriptors` takes as input descriptors to import into a descriptor wallet (since v0.21).
 - `listdescriptors` outputs descriptors imported into a descriptor wallet (since v22).
+- `scanblocks` takes as input descriptors to scan for in blocks and returns the relevant blockhashes (since v25).

 This document describes the language.
 For the specifics on usage, see the RPC documentation for the functions mentioned above.